vtex/shoreline/styleguides/admin/documentation/data-display/filter-bar.md

 ### useFilterBarState

 Hook that manages the state logic of the FilterBar component.
-It receives two parameters that define the component's initial state, conjunction, and statements.
+It receives two parameters that define the component's initial state: `conjunction`, and `statements`.

 ### Parameters